lumentut/ng-ripple-module/README.md

     <p>It is better not to use ion-button directive directly. <br>
        It is highly recomended to use its css class instead.
 These are for example only. <br>
        Otherwise, you will get a double ripple effect. <br>
-       The origin of Ionic fipple effect will appear if you run in desktop browser.<p>
+       The original of Ionic ripple effect will appear while you run in desktop browser.<p>
     <p>
       <button ion-button color="light" block ripple>Light</button>
     </p>